mrlegowatch/JSON-to-Swift-Converter/README.md

 - `typeUnwrapping`: options include `explicit`, `optional` ("?"), or `required` ("!") (default is `required`)
 - `addKeys`: whether to add key declarations in a `Key` struct (default is true)
 - `addDefaultValue`: whether to add default values, e.g., "= 0" (default is false)
+- `addInitAndDictionary`: whether to add an init(from:) method and dictionary: variable accessor (default is false)

 ## Credits